Stephan-23/movie-database/README.md

 ## Features
 - Search for movies by title using the TMDb API.
+- Login feature for accessing features like add to watchlist, Recommended for You, Your watchlist
 - View a grid of movie cards with posters, titles, release dates, and short descriptions.
 - Click a movie card to see detailed information (rating, full overview, etc.) on a separate page.
 - Responsive design with loading and error states.